baltimoreheritage/civil-rights-heritage/confederate-memory.md

 Robert E. Lee had special significance for many supporters of Confederate memory.
 Historian Kirk Savage in _Standing Soldiers, Kneeling Slaves_ notes:

 > With the equation of canonical whiteness, and moral virtue so deeply embedded in the consciousness of race, Lee's outward appearance was easily read as a reflection of inner superiority.
 This equation reappears frequently in descriptions by men and women alike, as in this gushing account written by a Maryland woman: "The man who stood before us, the embodiment of a Lost Cause, was the realized King Arthur.
 The soul that looked out of his eye was as honest and fearless as when it first looked on life.
-One saw the character, as clear as crystal ... and the heart, as tender as that of ideal womanhood."[^5]
+One saw the character, as clear as crystal ... and the heart, as tender as that of ideal womanhood."[@savage_standing_1999, p.
+132]

 Savage continues writing:

 > Lee offered white Southerners a hero in their own image, an instrument with which they could prod white Northerners to realign their sympathies along proper racial lines. ...
 The legitimation of Lee after the war helped to reestablish old lines of racial sympathy.
-The losers in this process of reconciliation were of course African Americans, who could not possibly accept Lee as their hero.[^6]
+The losers in this process of reconciliation were of course African Americans, who could not possibly accept Lee as their hero.[@savage_standing_1999, p.
+132]

 ## 1931: Rev. George F. Bragg, Jr. speaks at the Hayward Shepherd Memorial dedication in Harper’s Ferry